basicrum/basicrum-all-in-one/README.md

 Mac OS with docker machine: Run `docker-machine ip` and load http://(put docker ip here):8086

 Once logged in you can create new users.
-For that click humburger menu in top left corner and click to Manage Users.
+For that click hamburger menu in top left corner and click to Manage Users.
 And there click create user button in order to create your first user.

 ## Key features:
  - Performance over time by Mobile, Tablet and Desktop devices.
- - Diagram Generator by metrics like **time to first paing**, **time to first byte**, **document ready** and etc.
+ - Diagram Generator by metrics like **time to first paint**, **time to first byte**, **document ready** and etc.
  - Waterfall visualization of loaded page resources
  - Device distribution diagram.
  - Boomerang JS agent builder.